Mitch Love: Playing style

 Love played an extremely physical game, leading him to be described as a "blue-collar player", and a grinder.
 Generally, Love was not known for his playing skill, but was noted as a team-first player, and emotional leader.

 Standing 5'11" and weighing only 175 pounds, Love was considered undersized, especially for a player with his physicality.
 Despite his size disadvantage, he rarely declined an invitation to fight.

 Towards the end of Love's playing career, he transitioned from a defenseman to playing left-wing.
 At the time the move was explained as being due to a significant number of injured wingers on the team, but Love would later describe the move as being told he "wasn't good enough to be a defenceman, so they tried to hide me up front on the fourth line."

 Personal life

-During the offseason, Love lives in Arizona with his wife, Joy Love, and is an avid golfer.
+During the off-season, Love lives in Arizona with his wife, Joy Love, and is an avid golfer.
 Previously, Love had resided in Everett, Washington, for several years, ever since his time playing for the Silvertips.

-On Oct 26, domestic violence allegations were made public.